ronitkothari/Java-Cryptography/README.md

 * This program has its own custom exception type: Text Invalid Exception.
 * This program has error check for every user input to ensure that all inputs are valid.
 ***
-PROGRAM LIMITATIONS:

-* This program does not have a quit option, it can only be quitted manually.
-***